gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ### barterDEX Operation

 #### client
 The first API to run which will start barterDEX in client mode.
-Next script to run is `setpassphrase` twice.
+Next script to run is `setpassphrase`.
 If you want to close barterDEX, issue `pkill -15 marketmaker` every time.
-This ensures all BarterDEX process is killed safely.
+This ensures all barterDEX process is killed safely.

 Sample File Contents:
 ```shell